Advanced Features

 .qExpressions

-A valid expression is a meaningful statement composed of a series of operators, numbers, and variables, for example: a=10+b*c, 100>90, etc.
+A valid expression is a meaningful statement composed of a series of operators, numbers, variables, and functions, for example: a=10+b*c, 100>90, etc.

 Expressions support the basic arithmetic operators +,-,*,/,%, bitwise operators <<,>>,|,&, logical operators &&,||,!, relational operators >,<,>=,<=,==,!=, and the assignment operator =.